microsoft/go/eng/doc/fips/README.md

 The `GOEXPERIMENT` environment variable is used at build time to select a cryptographic library backend.
 This modifies the Go runtime included in the program to use the specified platform-provided cryptographic library whenever it calls a Go standard library crypto API.
 The `GOEXPERIMENT` values that pick a crypto backend are:

 - *Recommended:* `systemcrypto` automatically selects the suggested crypto backend for the target platform
-  > [!NOTE]
-  > Prior to Go 1.21, this alias is not available and the backend must be selected manually
+  - Prior to Go 1.21, this alias is not available and the backend must be selected manually
 - `opensslcrypto` selects OpenSSL, for Linux
 - `cngcrypto` selects CNG, for Windows
 - `boringcrypto` selects the upstream BoringCrypto backend, which is **not supported nor compliant**